 What Is TYLEC and Who Is It For ?

 TYLEC stands for Teaching Young Learners Extension Certificate, and it is one of the two most widely recognised international qualifications in teaching English Language to Young Learners (YL).
 The qualification was developed by Trinity College, London University, as an extension course to better equip CELTA or equivalently qualified teachers with YL-specific in-service training.
-It is equivalent to the Cambridge English CELTA YL Extension course, but certifies anyone who completes course requirements, regardless of prior qualifications.
+Do check out a recent presentation of TYLEC organised by Trnity which featured some of our graduates.

 This is a practical course which involves workshops and assessed teaching YLs at two different levels.
 Most course participants find the course rewarding and informative.
 The course is made up of: